Notice of Privacy Practices

 Your Health Information Rights

-- obtain a paper copy of the notice of information practices upon request.
-To obtain a paper copy of this notice, contact the Facility’s Health Information Management Director.
+• obtain a paper copy of the notice of information practices upon request.
+To obtain a paper copy of this Notice of Privacy Practices, contact the facility’s Health Information Management Director.

 We reserve the right to change our practices and to make the new provisions effective for all protected health information we maintain.
-Should our information practices change, we will mail a revised notice to the address you’ve supplied us.
-We will not disclose your health information without your authorization, except as described in this notice.
+Should our information practices change, we will post the changes in a

 Examples of Disclosures for Treatment, Payment and Health Operations